What is Glaucoma?

 Treatment of retinopathy

-Dr. Chapman has extensive experience in diagnosing and treating diabetic retinopathy.
-He will take into account your age, medical history, lifestyle, and the degree of damage to the retina before recommending a course of action.
+The doctors at Gainesville Eye have extensive experience in diagnosing and treating diabetic retinopathy.
+We take into account your age, medical history, lifestyle, and the degree of damage to the retina before recommending a course of action.
 In many cases, treatment is not required; in others, laser treatments may be recommended to halt further progress of the disease.
 These laser treatments can be performed in our state of the art office facilities.
 The laser procedures typically take 10-20 minutes to perform.

 In cases of background retinopathy, the laser is focused with pinpoint accuracy on the damaged blood vessels.
 Heat from the laser seals the vessels and helps bond the retina to the back of the eye by forming small scars.